 What kind of guided tour should you take?
 There are hundreds of trips available, so you’ll want to narrow down your choices to the types of tours that will give you an experience that caters to your personal preferences.

-Ask yourself these 8 questions to select the best excursion for you:
+Ask yourself these eight questions to select the best excursion for you:

 1. Where do I want to go?
-In total, tour companies such as Trafalgar and G Adventures travel to all 7 continents, with trips to more than 100 countries.
+In total, tour companies such as Trafalgar, and your newest member benefit, NEA Adventures, travel to all seven continents, with trips to more than 100 countries.
 The possibilities are endless—and seemingly overwhelming.
 Take some time to explore the maps, itineraries and videos on tour operators’ websites to determine where your wanderlust will lead you.